Quick Start

 composeDir: "examples/multi-service"

-Run the Sync #
+Sync repositories #

 sudo quad-ops sync